Proofs of Mizuno's Conjectures on Rank Three Nahm Sums of Index $(1,2,2)$: Introduction

 where $N_j=n_j+\cdots+n_{k-1}$ if $j\leq k-1$ and $N_k=0$.
 As the even moduli companion of it, Bressoud's identity \cite{Bressoud1980} asserts that for integers $k\geq 2$ and $1\leq i \leq k$,

 where $N_j$ is defined as before.

-The Rogers--Ramanujan identities motivate people to find similar sum-product identities wherein the sum side is mixed sum of some basic hypergeometric series, and the product side is a sum of some nice infinite products.
-Such kind of identities are usually called as Rogers--Ramanujan type identities.
+The Rogers--Ramanujan identities motivate people to find similar sum-product identities wherein the sum side is a mixed sum of some basic hypergeometric series, and the product side is a sum of some nice infinite products.
+Such kind of identities are usually called Rogers--Ramanujan type identities.
 So far there are lots of such identities in the literature and they attract great attention from different areas.
 The reader may consult Sills' book \cite{Sills-book} for more details.

 Rogers--Ramanujan type identities have important implications in combinatorics and number theory, and they are also closely related to Lie algebras and physics.
 In combinatorics, the sum side and product side of some Rogers--Ramanujan type identities can be interpreted as generating functions of two different kinds of partitions, and the identity implies that such partitions are equinumerous.
-Around the 1980s, Lepowsky and Wilson \cite{Lepowsky1984,Lepowsky1985} developed Lie-theoretic approach to discover and prove Rogers--Ramanujan type identities.
+Around the 1980s, Lepowsky and Wilson \cite{Lepowsky1984,Lepowsky1985} developed a Lie-theoretic approach to discover and prove Rogers--Ramanujan type identities.
 The sum side of such identities can sometimes be regarded as characters of standard modules of some affine Kac--Moody Lie algebras which turn out to be the infinite products in the product side.
 In particular, the identities \eqref{AG} and \eqref{eq-Bressoud} correspond to the standard modules of the Kac--Moody Lie algebra $A_1^{(1)}$ of odd and even levels, respectively.

 If we look at the Rogers--Ramanujan identities from the aspect of modular forms, it is clear that the product sides of them are modular after multiplying by suitable powers of $q$.
+Here following \cite{Mizuno,Zagier} we say that a $q$-series $f(q)$ is modular to mean that the function $\widetilde{f}(\tau)=f(e^{2\pi i\tau})$ is invariant with respect to some finite index subgroup of $\mathrm{SL}(2,\mathbb{Z})$.
 In contrast, modular properties of the sum sides are not easy to be observed or proved.
 A natural and very important problem in the theory of $q$-series and modular forms is to characterize modular basic hypergeometric series.
 In this direction, Nahm considered the following particular class of multi-sum basic hypergeometric series: